in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-databases-rds-relational-database-service.md

 ## Amazon RDS - When to use?

+When do you use Amazon RDS?

-- Use Amazon RDS for transactional applications needing
+Use Amazon RDS for transactional applications needing
 - Pre-defined schema
 - Strong transactional capabilities
 - Complex queries

-- Amazon RDS is **NOT recommended** when
+Amazon RDS is **NOT recommended** when
 - You need highly scalable massive read/write operations - for example millions of writes/second
 	- Go for DynamoDB
 - When you want to upload files using simple GET/PUT REST API
 	- Go for Amazon S3
 - When you need heavy customizations for your database or need access to underlying EC2 instances
 	- Go for a custom database installation

 ## Amazon RDS - Certification and Interview Questions

+Here are some of important scenarios and questions regarding Amazon RDS.

 | Scenario | Solution  |
 |--|:--|